SBI Life Insurance Company

 SBI Life Insurance Company Limited is an Indian life insurance company.
 It was started as a joint venture between State Bank of India (SBI) and French financial institution BNP Paribas Cardif.

 In 2007, CRISIL Limited, a subsidiary of global rating agency Standard & Poor's, gave the company a AAA/Stable/P1+ rating.
 SBI Life is listed on BSE And NSE (Stock Exchanges in India) and is a life insurance company in India.

+Technology

+In May 2026, SBI Life Insurance implemented an artificial intelligence-based underwriting system developed by Datamatics.
+The system, called TruAI Underwriting, is designed to automate the analysis of medical reports and assist in risk evaluation for complex insurance cases.

 History

-The company incorporated as a public limited company in Mumbai on 11 October 2000.
-SBI Life started as a joint venture with BNP Cardif S.A, which is the life and property & casualty insurance arm of BNP Paribas in 2001.
+The company incorporated in Mumbai on 11 October 2000.
+SBI Life started as a joint venture with BNP Cardif S.A in 2001.
 In its initial stage its business was mainly from bancassurance channel.

-It gradually developed a 108,261 agent network of Insurance Advisors (IAs) and 825 offices across the country by March 2018.
-It collaborated with other distribution channels, including direct sales, corporate brokers, insurance marketing firms, and other intermediaries.

-During financial year 2004-05 the company's assets under management (AUM) crossed Rs 1000 crore mark and in January 2005 it launched unit-linked product.
-In 2005-06 it became the first new generation private life insurance company registering profit.

-Lines of business

-The company offers products in individual and group category including savings and protection plans.
-It has a comprehensive range of plans in life insurance and pensions.